vrajpatel2451/pizzaspaceweb/docs/home/plan_exec.md

      - Premium Quality (medal icon) - "Only the finest ingredients used"
 5. Responsive: Stack columns on mobile, full-width image

 Build as Server Component.
-Use Next.js Image for optimization.
+Use CustomImage for image optimization.
 ```

 #### 6.3 Mission & Vision Section (Section 8)